The Ryther Family

 Mrs. Pontius selected John Parkinson (1861-1935), one of the city’s most prominent architects, to design her home.
 Parkinson arrived in the United States from England, where he trained in building design and construction.
-He worked in the Midwest and California before coming to Seattle January 1889, shortly before the Great Fire of June 1889.
+He worked in the Midwest and California before coming to Seattle in January 1889, shortly before the Great Fire of June 1889.
 He completed many important commercial and institutional commissions.
 Extant works include the Seattle National Bank Building (now the Interurban Building, 1889-90); B. F. Day School.
 (1891-92); Seattle Seminary (now Alexander Hall, Seattle Pacific University, 1891-93); the Jesuit College (now Garrand Hall, Seattle University, 1893-94).
-When the economic depression of 1893 halted construction, Parkinson moved to Los Angeles, where he embarked on very notable career, partnership with his son, which lasted almost until his death in 1935.
+When the economic depression of 1893 halted construction, Parkinson moved to Los Angeles, where he embarked on a very notable career, partnership with his son, which lasted almost until his death in 1935.

 Stone Way Home (1920-1935)

 By 1919, the Pontius Mansion that had housed the Ryther Home since 1905 had deteriorated beyond repair and the number of children had outgrown even this large house.
-Mother Ryther and the board undertook a major fund-raising effort for the facility’s first purpose-built home.
+Mother Ryther and the board undertook a major fundraising effort for the facility’s first purpose-built home.
 In January 1919, the city was blanketed with flyers urging people to donate to “buy a brick for the Mother Ryther Home.”
-Merchants, labor unions and city employees, among others, gave goods and labor.
+Merchants, labor unions, and city employees, among others, gave goods and labor.
 Groundbreaking for the new building took place on Thanksgiving Day 1919.
 The cornerstone, donated by the Stone Cutter’s Union, was inscribed “Ryther Child Home, The Open Door for Destitute Mothers and Children, Dedicated to the Life Work of Mrs. O. H. Ryther.”
 The “big family,” as the Seattle Post-Intelligencer described it, moved in only a few months later, on May 7, 1920.
 The move itself was a festive parade of automobiles driven by local citizens, and the children were greeted with basket lunches provided by the board members.

 Although the fundraising allowed construction to proceed, the resulting building may have been smaller than originally planned.
 An early rendering showed a three-story building of considerably more elaborate design.
 The architect has not been identified.
 However, David Myers, a prominent local architect, was on the Ryther Home Board and may have done the design.
 Despite the urgent need for the new quarters, Mother Ryther was somewhat regretful about it, as it was more institutional that the family-sized cottages she would have preferred.

 Even in this larger, more institutional setting, Mother Ryther continued to maintain a family home atmosphere.
-Staffing increased, with several “matrons,” a cook and a handyman, as well as volunteers, but she continued to be involved in the cooking, housekeeping and child care.
+Staffing increased, with several “matrons,” a cook, and a handyman, as well as volunteers, but she continued to be involved in the cooking, housekeeping, and child care.
 The number of children living in the home increased steadily.
 In March 1920, 75 children moved from the Pontius Mansion.
 Later that year, Sunset magazine reported that nearly 100 “orphans and half-orphans” lived in the home.
-By 1928, the Wallingford Journal reported more than 130 residents, with three matrons to assist 79-year old Mother Ryther .
+By 1928, the Wallingford Journal reported more than 130 residents, with three matrons to assist 79-year old Mother Ryther.
 Mothers were also sheltered as needed, although the number is not known.
-For many, the facility served as a day care center, with mothers leaving their children during the day, returning to eat the evening meal and return home at night.
+For many, the facility served as a daycare center, with mothers leaving their children during the day, returning to eat the evening meal and return home at night.

 For the next fourteen years, with financial help from the Community Fund and physical help from several matrons, Mother Ryther carried on until her death.
-She died in her bedroom on October 2, 1934 at the age of eighty-five.
-After her death the building was slowly emptied of the hundred and twenty children and a few adults, then stood vacant while the board of directors studied how best to use the facility and still preserve it as a memorial to Mother Ryther.
+She died in her bedroom on October 2, 1934, at the age of eighty-five.
+After her death, the building was slowly emptied of the hundred and twenty children and a few adults, then stood vacant while the board of directors studied how best to use the facility and still preserve it as a memorial to Mother Ryther.

 The property on Stone Way N. at N. 44th Street was well located, adjacent to the Wallingford business district, a few blocks from Interlake Elementary School and across the street from Lincoln High School.
 The property comprised an entire block, with room for a garden, fruit trees and playfields.
 The grounds also had cottages for family members who wished to live separately with their children.

 The imposing two-story building sat above the street with an ivy-covered slope and concrete steps.
 The building was of wood frame construction in a simple Georgian style, clad with red brick veneer.
-The symmetrical nine-bay facade had a large projecting portico with a balustrade was supported by brick pillars and eight slender columns.
+The symmetrical nine-bay facade had a large projecting portico with a balustrade that was supported by brick pillars and eight slender columns.
 Most windows had large double-hung six-over-one sash.
 A very deep cornice and brick parapet capped the building.
 It measured 98 by 53 feet, with projecting wings at each end giving it a shallow U-shaped plan.
-A one story wing was at the north end.
+A one-story wing was at the north end.